-Settings Population Number of sessions per month Number of follow up in a month ANC Mothers Once till the mother gets tested If positive once a month till delivery Once a month if the baby is positive During breast feeding period, once a month HRGs with TB Once till the person is tested for HIV If positive, to be motivated for CD4 Every month TB patients testing and ART accordingly Every month 1 to 2 villages with at least 50 to 52 target PLHIVs/PLHAs On ART/LFU/Missed cases once a month in coordination with CSC team in the area if available Every 3 months population per month Spouses of migrants Twice a month during home visits or During home visits excluding migrants, Migrants return season of migrants During home visits youth, clients or spouses of HRGs, mobile population IDUs and their partners Every alternate day in case the IDUs have high injecting frequency (4-5 times per week).
-In other cases, twice a month for providing Needles/Syringes During home visits FSWs Every month MSMs Weekly at least once for providing Every month MSWs condoms and referral for testing Every 3 months TG/Hijras Every 3 months
+Settings Population Number of sessions per month Number of follow up in a month ANC Mothers Once till the mother gets tested If positive once a month till delivery Once a month if the baby is positive During breast feeding period, once a month 1 + - 2 HRGs with TB Once till the person is tested for HIV Every month 1 to 2 villages with TB patients If positive, to be motivated for CD4 testing and ART accordingly Every month at least 50 to 52 target population PLHIVs/PLHAs On ART/LFU/Missed cases once a month in coordination with CSC team in the area if available Every 3 months per month excluding Spouses of migrants Twice a month during home visits or return season of migrants During home visits migrants, Migrants During home visits youth, clients or spouses of HRGs, mobile IDUs and their partners Every alternate day in case the IDUs have high injecting frequency (4-5 times per week) In other cases, twice a month for providing Needles/Syringes During home visits population FSWs Weekly at least once for providing Every month MSMs condoms and referral for testing Every month MSWs Every month TG/Hijras Every 3 months follow up.
+For follow up also the concerned ASHA, ANM may be sensitized to provide condoms in their village from where the HRGs belongs to, however they should not disclose the identity of the HRGs.